PeterAkaJohn/Sightseeing/src/model/README.md

 * additional function that return something related to the specific object

 * in this folder we will place the connection to database for example in a user model

+# Things to do:
+* add bcrypt to store password in database and to check the password when user tries to login